AWS RDS PostgreSQL

 Verification¶

-- Confirm in 「Management / Automatic Trigger Configuration」 whether the corresponding task has an automatic trigger configuration, and at the same time, you can view the corresponding task records and logs to check for any anomalies.
+- In 「Manage / Automatic Trigger Configuration」, confirm whether the corresponding task has the corresponding automatic trigger configuration, and you can also view the corresponding task records and logs to check for any abnormalities

 Metrics¶

-Configure Amazon - CloudWatch by configuring more metrics Amazon CloudWatch Metric Details
+Configure Amazon CloudWatch to collect more metrics Amazon CloudWatch Metrics Details

 The AWS/RDS